Essential Steps to Prepare Your Startup Loan Application

 -

-Be sure to acquire a report from all three major agencies: Experian, TransUnion, and Equifax.
-Also, be sure to acquire both personal credit reports and business credit reports.
+Obtain credit reports from all three major agencies: Experian, TransUnion, and Equifax.
+Make sure to include both personal and business credit reports to give lenders a complete view of your financial history.

 -